Shortcodes

 sort=modifed Sort by date modified [items sort=modifed]

-sort option order Specify the order of the sorting Note: order requires a sort value to have been specified. a: ascending; d: descending [items num=5 sort=added order=d]
+sort option order Specify the order of sorting a: ascending; d: descending [items num=5 sort=added order=d]

 Exhibit Builder